opsxcq/cloralang/README.md

 ## About Clora

-Clora is a code golf, in development language, it's virtual machine run in javascript, so it browser and node compatible.
+Clora is a code golf, in development language, its virtual machine run in javascript, so it browser and node compatible.

 ## How to code